 The Pitchfork Ranch is an important place to be restored and repurposed.
-Fostering improved habitat for wildlife is paramount for this "multi-purpose" ranch – an impact enterprise with which we hope to encourage others to pursue restoration.
+Fostering improved habitat for wildlife is paramount for this "multi-purpose" ranch – an impact enterprise with which we hope to encourage others to pursue restoration and carbon sequestration.
 Returning the land toward its pre-settlement condition, restoring and maintaining its natural processes, addressing climate change, pursuing new thinking about land health via agreement rather than argument are the tasks.
 Learning the workings of the watershed and ciénaga will serve to save this place, ours for only a short time.

 Beauty is often taken for granted, generally thought of in terms of personal taste, as in “beauty is in the eye of the beholder.”
 Yet beauty is far more than a subjective response to some observable something and is one of the ranch’s most important features.